gnachman/iterm2-website/source/_includes/documentation-preferences.md

 When native fullscreen mode is disabled (in **Prefs > General**), this option is available.
 If you'd like the menu bar to remain visible when a fullscreen window is present on a screen with a menu bar, turn this on.

 #### Exclude from Dock and Cmd-Tab Application Switcher
 When this setting is enabled, iTerm2 will disappear from the dock and you won't be able to switch to it with Cmd-Tab.
-An icon will be added to the right side of the menu bar that lets you get back to iTerm2's preferences.
+An icon will be added to the right side of the menu bar that lets you get back to iTerm2's settings.
 This is useful if you only use hotkey windows and you want iTerm2 to keep a low profile.

 #### Show window number
 If selected, window titles include the window number.
 You can navigate to a window by pressing cmd-opt-N where N is the window number.